 There is no doubt that your photos are the core of your visual language.
 Because of this, your portfolio is the best place to start looking for your color scheme.
 Select a few of your images and break each of them down into a color palette.
 Try to find around five tones per photo, maintaining the same number for all of them

 Whether you have developed a clear processing style or like to experiment with diverse techniques, this step will help you understand the way people perceive your work and brand.
 On top of that, it might even make you notice some patterns you were not aware of beforehand.
-You can easily create your own color palettes with free online tools such as Canva.
+You can easily create your own color palettes with free online tools.

 See what others are doing